nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 #### Use case: Undo an action

 **MSS**

-1. User requests to undo one action by executing `undo`.
+1. User requests to undo one action.
-2. DengueHotspotTracker is restored to a state before step 1, performing an undo operation a certain number of times, according to the specified argument.
+2. DengueHotspotTracker is restored to a state before step 1.
 3. A list of persons is reflecting the previous state is displayed.

 **Extensions**

 * 1a.
-An invalid argument is supplied.
+No previous states are detected, and an undo is not possible.

     * 1a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 1.

-* 1b.
-No previous states are detected, and an undo is not possible.

-    * 1b1.
-DengueHotspotTracker shows an error message.

-    Use case resumes at step 1.

-* 1c.
-There is no argument supplied.

-    Use case resumes at step 2 with argument set to 1.

-* 1d.
-The argument specified is a positive integer, and at least 1 previous state is detected, but there are not enough previous states available.

-    Use case resumes at step 2 with argument set to the maximum number of possible undo operations possible.

 * 2a.
 The DengueHotspotTracker is displaying a filtered list instead of the full list of cases.